ait-energy/matsim-drs/README.md

 (MATSim guarantees to try out / score all un-scored plans of an agent - see `RandomUnscoredPlanSelector` - before a different plan is selected e.g. via `SelectPlanExpBeta`).

-### Mode Innovation
+### Replanning / Mode Innovation

-Mode innovation relies on an adapted version of the innovation strategy `SubtourModeChoice` named `SubtourModeChoiceForDrs`.
-`SubtourModeChoiceForDrs` will by default add the DRS driver and rider mode to the mix and can also be configured via the relevant parameters in the `drs` config group.
+#### SubtourModeChoice

+The drs modes must be added via the regular `SubtourModeChoice` config group.
+Then the `PermissibleModesCalculatorForDrs` takes care to remove drs for agents that don't want it using their `drsAffinity`.

 ### Output